kanwren/manifests/README.md

 cURL is required in order for the command below to work.

-In a terminal or shell, run the following command:
+In a terminal or shell, navigate to an appropraite directory and run the following command:

 ```bash
 curl https://raw.githubusercontent.com/nprindle/manifests/master/sh/setup.sh | sh